gfbarbieri/gtu-ta-ml-proj/README.md

 Greg Barbieri - [@gfbarbieri](https://github.com/gfbarbieri)

 ## Description of Task
-The goal of this project is to demonstrate knowledge and use of the data science pipeline, as well as machine learning models and the Yellowbrick library.
-I will accomplish these goals by predicting income categories of households participating in the Consumer Expenditure (CE) Interview survey, a survey conducted by the Census Bureau on behalf of the Bureau of Labor Statistics (BLS).
+The goal of this project is to demonstrate knowledge and use of the data science pipeline, as well as machine learning models and the [Yellowbrick](https://www.scikit-yb.org/en/latest/) library.
+I accomplish these goals by predicting the income categories of households participating in the [Consumer Expenditure (CE)](https://www.bls.gov/cex/home.htm) Interview survey, a survey conducted by the Census Bureau on behalf of the Bureau of Labor Statistics (BLS).

-Three notebooks were drafted, each covering distinct portions of the data science pipeline: (1) ingestion and wrangling, (2) feature selection, and (3) model selection and evaluation including hyper-parameter tuning.
-The request was for one single notebook to cover the data science pipeline and demonstrate competency with ML models and the Yellowbrick library, so I compiled an abridged version of the three parts.
+Three notebooks were drafted, each covering distinct portions of the data science pipeline: (1) [ingestion and wrangling](notebooks/Part_1_Ingest_Wrangle_Data.ipynb), (2) [feature selection](notebooks/Part_2_Exploration_Feature_Selection.ipynb), and (3) [model selection and evaluation including hyper-parameter tuning](notebooks/Part_3_Model_Selection_Evaluation.ipynb).
+The request was for a single notebook that covers the entire pipeline and demonstrates competency with ML models and the Yellowbrick library, so I created an [abridged version](notebooks/Predicting_Household_Income.ipynb) of the three parts.

-#### Part 1:
+### Part 1:
-Part 1 demonstrates beginning the data pipeline, ingesting data over the web, using preprocessing techniques to encode a target variable, aggregating data to create features, using visual techniques to assess the quality of the data, and storing the data using WORM methodology.
+Part 1 demonstrates ingesting data over the web, using preprocessing techniques to encode a target variable, aggregating data to create features, using visual techniques to assess the quality of the data, and storing the data using WORM methodology.

-#### Part 2:
+### Part 2:
-Part 2 demonstrates assessing the relationship between features, specifically utilizing the Yellowbrick library to assess colinearity and class separation.
+Part 2 demonstrates assessing the relationship between features, specifically utilizing the Yellowbrick library to assess [colinearity](https://www.scikit-yb.org/en/latest/api/features/rankd.html#rank-2d) and [class separation](https://www.scikit-yb.org/en/latest/api/features/radviz.html).
 This part demonstrates multiple approaches to scaling features using the sklearn library.
-Lastly, this notebook covers feature selection using feature importance and feature elimination techniques.
+Lastly, this notebook covers feature selection using [feature importance](https://www.scikit-yb.org/en/latest/api/model_selection/importances.html) and [feature elimination](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFECV.html) techniques.

-#### Part 3:
+### Part 3:
 Part 3 demonstrates preprocessing, modeling using multiple classifiers, model evaluation using Yellowbrick's classification model visualizers, hyper-parameter tuning, and model output.

-### Folder Organization
+### Contents
 **data**: Data resulting from ingestion and wrangling process.
 Data is ingested from the [CE PUMD website](https://www.bls.gov/cex/pumd_data.htm) and stored in a SQLite database table.
-**notebooks**: The final notebook covering all competencies is called Predicting_Household_Income.
+**notebooks**: The final notebook covering all competencies is [Predicting_Household_Income.ipynb](notebooks/Predicting_Household_Income.ipynb).
 Groups of topics are covered in three parts: ingestion and wrangling, feature selection, and model selection and evaluation.
 **model**: Encoding, scaling, and model parameters.

 ## Data Sources